IsaacInsoll/PICR/docs/development.md

 - test with large image collection: may crash due to 'promise stack'?

 ### TODO
-- public facing URLs that don't require login (separate db table) with management tools for that
 - logging of 'views' of each image/folder for stats
 - star ratings + thumbs up/down + leave comments, with ability to filter/sort/export that data
-- download whole folder, individual image, or selected images
+- download selected files (we have individual image and all files already)
 - add support for managing users and maybe reporting on file sizes / usage
 - branding: upload logo, ability to have multiple 'brands' with certain folders overruling (EG: family portraits and fitness brands)
 - email notifications (EG: client opened folder, left feedback etc)
-- dockerize and test on synology
+- dockerise on normal 'docker hub' so you don't need to do weird ghcr.io stuff on synology
 - automate build process as much as possible
-- publish on github
+- switch to issues in github